symanto-research/symanto-docs/source/index.html.md

 ### REQUEST BODY SCHEMA : application/json

+An array of max `64` items is allowed.
+Only the first `2000` characters from each text will be analyzed.

 Parameter | Type        | Optionality | Description
 --------- | ----------- | ----------- | -----------
 id        | string      | Optional    | id of the post